tungsten wedding band close up — tungsten rings pros and cons

 Are tungsten rings safe to wear every day?

 Yes.
-Tungsten carbide is hypoallergenic (with nickel binder), chemically inert, and extremely durable.
-It's one of the safest metals for daily wear.
-The only caution is to avoid repeated hard impacts — tungsten can crack if dropped on hard surfaces like tile or concrete, though this is uncommon in normal daily use.
+Tungsten carbide is hypoallergenic (with nickel binder), chemically inert, and extremely hard.
+It is one of the safest metals for daily wear.
+The only caution is to avoid repeated hard impacts.
+Tungsten can crack if dropped on hard surfaces like tile or concrete, though this is uncommon in normal daily use.

 Do tungsten rings turn your finger green?

-No — as long as the ring uses a nickel binder.
+No, as long as the ring uses a nickel binder.
 Cheap tungsten rings with cobalt binders can cause discolouration and skin irritation.
-All FoundryCut rings use nickel-bound tungsten carbide, so green fingers aren't a concern.
+All FoundryCut rings use nickel-bound tungsten carbide, so green fingers are not a concern.

 How long do tungsten carbide rings last?

 Indefinitely, in terms of the material itself.
-Tungsten carbide doesn't degrade, tarnish, or wear down with normal use.
-The scratch-resistant surface means it'll look nearly the same after ten years as it did on day one.
-Coatings (black, coloured) may show gradual wear over many years, but the underlying ring stays intact.
+Tungsten carbide does not degrade, tarnish, or wear down with normal use.
+The surface stays close to the same after ten years as it did on day one.
+Coatings on black or coloured options may show gradual wear over many years, but the underlying ring stays intact.

 Can tungsten rings be removed in an emergency?